-As sequencing technology advances, numerous national cancer research initiatives are underway.
-Mutational signatures have proven valuable in predicting cancer treatment efficacy and tracing disease etiology.
-By integrating more data into mutational signature analysis, we anticipate discovering additional signatures that characterize genomic mutational processes.
-Furthermore, we expect the development of mutational signatures as clinical biomarkers to enhance cancer diagnosis and treatment strategies.
+.
+The identification of novel mutational signatures often poses challenges in linking them to specific mutational processes, a complexity exacerbated by the diverse mutational landscapes observed across pan-cancer datasets.
+By integrating additional data into mutational signature analysis, we anticipate uncovering further signatures that more comprehensively characterize genomic mutational processes.\Furthermore, we expect the development of mutational signatures as clinical biomarkers to enhance cancer diagnosis and treatment strategies.

 Materials and methods